Mexico offers you the opportunity to acquire artesania (handicrafts) produced locally with materials sourced from

 Silver: Mexico’s colonial wealth, particularly in the country’s heartland, was built upon the rich lodes of silver buried in the mountains.
 Even today, Mexico is one of the world’s top silver-producing countries.
 You can find silver jewelry and other artworks made using silver everywhere in Mexico, although the colonial city of Taxco is the most renowned location to acquire it.
 When you visit Taxco to buy silver, it’s worth scouting the small alleyways and streets away from the center of town to find the best offers.

 Copper: Copper is mined, smelted, and worked in Mexico and incorporated into a number of crafts including plates, ornaments, bowls and jugs.
 This highly attractive metal is also worked into some of the finest examples of hand-made Mexican furniture.
 At Santa Clara del Cobre, a small village near Pátzcuaro, you can watch as artisans beat the copper by hand using age-old traditional techniques as well as choose hand-made copper wares from a wide range on display in local shops and markets in the village.

-Wood: Whether natural or lacquered, you’ll find an enormous range of wood-based crafts in Mexico.
+Wood: Whether natural or lacquered, you’ll find an enormous selection of woodcraft in Mexico.
 Most are made from pinewood; some of the most beautiful furniture made in Mexico is created using fine mahogany woods from licensed forests in southern Mexico.
 Lacquered box chests, trays, and even trunks are hand-crafted using scented woods grown around the village of Olinala, in Guerrero state.
 The naturally-scented wood is sourced from the fragrant Aloe tree, although as demand for this wood has outstripped supply, many examples of the items you see in markets are made from pinewood and later scented using natural essences.